timofei-iatsenko/node-modbus-rtu/README.md

             //when all promises fullfiled or rejected, restart loop with timeout setTimeout(loop, 300);
           })
        })()
    })
 ```
-This approach is very similar to arduino or PLC programming aproach, but it extremly uncomfortable in JS,
+This approach is very similar to arduino or PLC programming approach, but it extremely uncomfortable in JS,
-because if you need do something after response is recieved you need to do it in a promise callback, and very quickly it became into callback hell.
+because if you need do something after response is received you need to do it in a promise callback, and very quickly it became into callback hell.
 So i suggest another approach.
 Apply IoC pattern to our code and write some classes for our slaves:

 ### Use in real project: creating objects for slaves